amundae/KG7VIP-EMP/PITCHME.md

 ---?image=BG.jpg
 * Always additionally shield the seam of any such solution
 * Typically tape the the seam of the container with aluminum tape
-* A taped garbage can gains 300% attenuation over a nontaped one
+* A taped garbage gains 300% attenuation over a nontaped one
+---?image=BG.jpg
+* Be very careful about bags, most on the internet are just mylar food storage bags and completely useless
+* There are rampant myths regarding nearly every aspect of EMP preparedness, listen to the experts who aren't trying to sell you anything
+* Keep your bravo sierra filters on high alert
+---?image=BG.jpg
+tinyurl.com/kg7vip-emp